SamuelWhitton/natural-daina/README.md

 - casting to different type example, must be parent
 - implicit cast when put into method input invocation, instance object assignment, or assigning method [Assigning Instance Methods in Constructors](#assigning-instance-methods-in-constructors)
-- accessing non inherited visible methods which are in fact externaly or class visible
+- accessing inherited invisible methods which are in fact externaly or class visible by casting to parent type, [class visible can be accessed if inside class]
 - [flexible method expression](#flexible-method-expression) can set class method with lamdba directly and the method type can be underloaded, unless cast is used ([see overloading and underloading](#overloading-and-underloading))